For the second year, organisations with more that 250 employees are expected to publish their UK gender pay gap data by 4th April 2019.

 If your gender pay gap is increasing, it is likely that there are fundamental and endemic issues in the organisation.
 These can be resolved but may require tough measures in order to result in real and long-lasting change.
 This may require major changes in remuneration, career progression, work arrangements and job requirements in order to promote better pay parity.
 Be prepared to do initiate measures that will make a real difference, even if they require changing key habits and behaviours.
 The chances are – the change will be beneficial in many more ways that you imagine.

 Don’t wait until next year to monitor and measure

 Gender pay gap reporting is a once a year regulatory requirement.
 Businesses need live data on a regular basis in order to make the best decisions.
 Once a year is not enough.
 Ask your finance team to prepare regular pay audits so you can track your progress and identify new strategies to help align pay within your business.

 It is very likely that legislation will be introduced requiring business to report their ethnicity pay gaps.
 If your business has a rising gender pay gap, it is likely that there will be discrepancies along other diversities, and most prominently, between how BAME and other employees are remunerated.
 Don’t stop at gender: check to make sure that no one else in your business is losing out because of historic biases and inequalities.

 A rising gender pay gap is a difficult situation.
 However, when it is used as a rallying call for change, it can be a powerful metric that drives better business practice and performance by ensuring greater equality and access to opportunity for all your employees.

-If you’d like to speak to a member of our team on how to plan around your Gender Pay Gap, please e-mail us on firstname.lastname@example.org.
+If you’d like to speak to one of our team on refocusing your Gender Pay Gap efforts, please e-mail us on firstname.lastname@example.org.